transist/motion_mustache/README.md

 # MotionMustache

 This is a wrapper of the GRMustache cocoapod for RubyMotion.
 It provides basic mustache templating.
 If I haven't implemented a method that you need, please feel free to fork and add it and make a pull request.
-Thanks
+Thanks.
+The code for the cocoapod is here [GRMustache](https://github.com/groue/GRMustache)

 ## Installation